expressjs/expressjs.com/4x/en/api/res-jsonp.md

-Send a JSON response with JSONP support.
+Sends a JSON response with JSONP support.
 This method is identical to `res.json()`, except that it opts-in to JSONP callback support.

 ```js
 res.jsonp(null)